 13.3 What happens if we got the price wrong.
 It is always possible that, despite our best efforts, some of the products we sell may be incorrectly priced.
 We will normally check prices before accepting your order so that, where the product’s correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
 If the product’s correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your order.

 13.4 When you must pay and how you must pay.
 We accept payment by all major credit cards, except American Express.
 When you must pay depends on what product you are buying:

-13.4.2 For Supply and Install goods and services, where orders are placed online you must pay 50% of the total amount at the time of placing the order with a further 50% payable on the day of installation.
+13.4.1 For Supply and Install goods and services, where orders are placed online you must pay 50% of the total amount at the time of placing the order with the remaining balance payable in full two days prior to the day of installation.

 13.6 We can charge interest if you pay late.
 If you do not make any payment to us by the due date we may charge interest to you on the overdue amount at the rate of 4% a year above the base lending rate of Barclays from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay us interest together with any overdue amount.

 13.7 What to do if you think an invoice is wrong.
 If you think an invoice is wrong please contact us promptly to let us know.
 You will not have to pay any interest until the dispute is resolved.
 Once the dispute is resolved we will charge you interest on correctly invoiced sums from the original due date.